Vis4Sense/student-projects/2023-2024/readme.md

 Hongye
 1. progress
-  - The web side of this system is under implemented
+  - The web site of this system is under implemented
 2. questions
   - Is the content presented in the previous presentation sufficient as the entire content of this project?
 3. next step